PlaidCloud/website/content/en/iam/iam/member-authentication.md

 If you choose to create a personal account, the default authentication type is password only.
 To change this to a two-factor authentication, reference the steps under the Two-Factor section.

+{{< note >}}
-*Note*: Members may have access to the Identity tab for security purposes or in order to manage members for the workspace.
+Members may have access to the Identity tab for security purposes or in order to manage members for the workspace.
 Details on managing security and authentication for new members or members without access can be found on the main “Identity” page.
+{{< /note >}}